TheSkimm is an interesting case.

 Whether you’re an online publisher or not, there are many lessons to be learned from TheSkimm.

-is a great start to incentivize your subscribers to share about you, and keep your acquisition at a low cost.
+Building a Milestone referral program is a great start to incentivize your subscribers to share about you, and keep your acquisition at a low cost.

 However, you shouldn’t forget that for people to talk about you, you first need to make them love what you offer.